canonical/kafka-operator/docs/tutorial/t-setup-environment.md

 ### Prepare LXD

 The fastest, simplest way to get started with Charmed Kafka is to set up a local LXD cloud.
 LXD is a system container and virtual machine manager; Charmed Kafka will be run in one of these containers and managed by Juju.
 While this tutorial covers the basics of LXD, you can [explore more LXD here](https://linuxcontainers.org/lxd/getting-started-cli/).
-LXD comes pre-installed on Ubuntu 20.04.
+LXD comes pre-installed on Ubuntu 20.04 LTS.
 Verify that LXD is installed by entering the command `which lxd` into the command line, this will output:
 ```
 /snap/bin/lxd
 ```